clarkzinzow/tinysh/README.md

 #### You can download and run the executable:

-1. Download tinysh executable from bin directory.
+1. Download the tinysh executable from bin directory.
-2. Three quick ways to run the shell:
+2. There are three quick ways to run the shell:
    1. Run
     ```
     $ /path/to/file/tinysh